jagadishb1409/pythontutorials/016-Networking with Sockets and Requests/readme.md

 data = s.recv(1024)
 ````

 In this example, we're receiving up to 1024 bytes of data from the socket.
-The recv method returns the received data as bytes.
+The 'recv' method returns the received data as bytes.

 ### Closing the Socket